Click the 'Play' button to read out loud this webpage content

-Pashupathi is a God, who symbolizes many, profound aspects of five each.
+Pashupati is a God, who symbolizes many profound aspects of five each.
 He has five heads, which represent the five important incarnations of Shiva, which are Sadyojatha, Vamadeva, Tatpurusha, Aghora and Ishana.
-The five faces also look in the five directions, in the four cardinal directions and at the zenith.
-The first of the five Avatars, Sadyojatha signifies Brahman or the universe, and hence denotes one of the five elements, the Earth; Vamadeva, the second signifies Lord Vishnu and denotes element water; Tatpurusha denotes the sages and the element air; Aghora is linked to Rudra and the element fire; and Ishana is associated with all that exists in nature and the element space.
+The five faces also look in five directions, in the four cardinal directions and at the zenith.
+The first of the five Avatars, Sadyojatha signifies Brahman or the universe, and hence denotes one of the five elements, the Earth; Vamadeva, the second signifies Lord Vishnu and denotes the element water; Tatpurusha denotes the sages and the element air; Aghora is linked to Rudra and the element fire; and Ishana is associated with all that exists in nature and the element space.

 Once, there lived three demons, Viryavana, Tarakaksha and Vidyunmali, who became powerful, by performing penances and getting boons.
-They started killing sages, slaughtering people, harassing the Godly beings and thus destroying the very universe.
+They started killing sages, slaughtering people, harassing the Godly beings and thus, destroying the very universe.
 It was not easy to challenge them, as they used to go and hide in their three illusory cities, known together as Tripura.
 These were none other than the cities of prosperity, power and dominance.
 Helpless, the Gods approached Lord Shiva for relief.
 The Lord took pity on them, took on the mighty demons, killed them ultimately and put an end to their atrocities.
-As a result, Shiva is said to have got the name Pashupathi as a title, as the Lord of the beings.
+As a result, Shiva is said to have got the name Pashupati as a title, as the Lord of the beings.

 Mahabharata epic also narrates the story about Pasupathastra, that is, the Astra or weapon of Pashupati.
 Arjuna did severe penance towards Lord Shiva seeking this weapon from him and the Lord, pleased with his devotion, granted him the immensely powerful weapon after testing Arjuna’s valor all by himself in a direct combat.